OrangGeeGee/rise-openbanking-api/SLIDES.md

 --

 ### Security architecture
+#### Can anyone call bank API to get anybody's account data or make any payment?

+--

+### Security architecture
-#### Can anyone call bank API to get any body's any account data or execute any payment?
+#### Can anyone call bank API to get anybody's account data or make any payment?

 * Not anyone - use mutual TLS based on QWAC as proof of certified TPP

+--

+### Security architecture
+#### Can licensed TPP call bank API to get anybody's account data or make any payment?

 * Not anybody - use SCA based OAuth2 as auth engine for proving Customer identity

+--

+### Security architecture
+#### Can licensed TPP call bank API to get customer's account data or make any payment?

 * Not any account - customer must give consent (use SCA to sign it).

+--

+### Security architecture
+#### Can licensed TPP call bank API to get customer's allowed account data or make any payment?

 * Not any payment - customer must sign payment (use SCA to sign it).

 --

 ### Security architecture
-#### Can certified TPP call bank API to get your allowed accounts data & initiate payment?
+#### Can certified TPP call bank API to get your allowed accounts data & make the payment?

 * Yes :)

+--

+### Security architecture
 #### Can TPP misbehave?
 Or be hacked?

 * QSealC for payments signing